tno-terminology-design/tev2-specifications/docs/spec-tools-envisaged/11-ict.md

 Then, the [ICT](@) <mark>TBD</mark>

-The [ICT](@) logs every error- and/or warning condition that it comes across while processing its configuration file, commandline parameters, and input files, in a way that helps tool-operators and document [authors](@) to identify and fix such conditions.
+The [ICT](@) logs every error- and/or warning condition that it comes across while processing its configuration file, command-line parameters, and input files, in a way that helps tool-operators and document [authors](@) to identify and fix such conditions.

 ## Deploying the Tool